rdevaul/yapCAD/README.md

 	int0 = intersectXY(l1,l2)
 	print("intersection of {} and {}: {}".format(l1,l2,int0))

+## geometry

+### pure geometry
+yapCAD distinguishes between "pure" geometric elements, such as vectors, and things you draw, such `Point` instances.
+The reason for this distinction is that the pure geometry doesn't care about details like how you might draw it, it's just vectors and scalar geometric parameters.
+This makes geometric operations cleaner and faster, as we are just passing around Python 3 lists.

+#### geometric representations
+For the sake of uniformity, all yapCAD vectors are stored as projective geometry 4-vectors. (see discussion in **architecture**, below) However, most of the time you will work with them as though they are 3-vectors or 2-vectors.

+It woud be annoying to have to specify the redundant coordinates you aren't using every time you specify a vector, so yapCAD provides you with the `vect` function.
+It fills in defaults for the z and w parameters you may not want to specify.  ***e.g.***

+    >>> from geom import *
+    >>> vect(10,4)
+    [10, 4, 0, 1]
+	>>> add(vect(10,4),vect(10,9))  ## add operates in 3-space
+    [20, 13, 0, 1.0]

+Of course, you can specify all three coordinates using `vect`.
+To specify all four coordinates, just make the vector manually.

+Since it gets ugly to look at a bunch of [x, y, z, w] lists that all end in `0, 1]` when you are doing 2D stuff, yapCAD provides a convenience function `vstr` that intelligently converts yapCAD vectors (and lists that contain vectors, such as lines, triangles, and polygons) to strings, assuming that as long as z = 0 and w = 1, you don't need to see those coordinates.

+    >>> from geom import *
+    >>> a = sub(vect(10,4),vect(10,9)) ## subtract a couple of vectors
+    >>> a
+    [0, -5, 0, 1.0]
+    >>> print(vstr(a)) ## pretty printing, elide the z and w coordinates
+    >>> [0, -5]

+#### supported pure geometry representations
+Pure geometry includes vectors, lines, triangles, and polygons.
+A vector is a list of exactly four numbers, each of which is a float or integer.
+A line is a list of two vectors, a triangle a list of three, and a polygon a list of 3 or more.

+Pure geometry also includes arcs.
+An arc is a list of two or three vectors. (technically, one or two vectors and a pseudovector) The first list element is interpreted as the vector center of the arc, the second is interpreted as three scalar parameters `[r, s, e]`: the radius, the start angle in degrees, and the end angle in degrees.
+The third (if it exists) is the normal vector for the plane of the arc, which is assumed to be `[0, 0, 1]` (the x-y plane) if it is not specified.

+### drawable geometry

+The idea is that you will do your computational geometry with "pure" geometry, and then generate rendered previews or output with Drawable objects.

+Drawable geometry in yapCAD are subclasses of `Drawable`, which at present include `Point`, `Line`, and `Arc` subclasses.
+Support for `Polyline`, `Polygon`, and `RoundedPolygon` is planned.

+To setup a drawing environment, you will create an instance of the `Drawable` base class corresponding to the rendering system you want to use.

+To draw, create the geometry and then invoke the `draw` method.
+To display or write out the results you will invoke the `display` method of the drawable instance.

+#### supported rendering systems

+DXF rendering using ezdxf is currently supported, and the design of yapCAD makes it easy to support other rendering backends.

 ## architecture

 Under the hood, yapCAD is using [projective coordiates](https://en.wikipedia.org/wiki/Homogeneous_coordinates), sometimes called homogeneous coordinates, to represent points as 3D coodinates in the w=1 hyperplane.
 If that sounds complicated, its because it is. :P  But it does allow for a wide range of geometry operations, specifically [affine transforms](https://www.cs.utexas.edu/users/fussell/courses/cs384g-fall2011/lectures/lecture07-Affine.pdf) to be represented as composable transformation matricies.
 The benefits of this conceptual complexity is an architectual elegance and generality.